Renters’ Rights Act phase one: A practical guide for landlords

 End of blanket bans on tenants with children or on benefits

-Landlords and letting agents will no longer be able to impose blanket bans on renting to tenants who receive benefits or who have children.
+Landlords and letting agents can no longer impose blanket bans on renting to tenants who receive benefits or who have children.

 Phase one impact